William Martin Murphy: Early life

 Murphy was born on 6 January 1845 in Castletownbere, County Cork, and educated at Belvedere College.
 It is frequently incorrectly stated (including in the cited article) that he was an 'only child' when in fact he had two brothers who died young, and a sister Margaret Cullinane, who lived to be 93, and was buried with Murphy in Glasnevin.
-When his father, the building contractor Denis William Murphy (1799-1863), died, he took over the family business.
+When his father, the building contractor Denis William Murphy (1799–1863), died, he took over the family business.
 His enterprise and business acumen expanded the business, and he built churches, schools and bridges throughout Ireland, as well as railways and tramways in Britain, West Africa and South America.

 Politician

 He was elected as Irish Parliamentary Party MP for Dublin St Patrick's at the 1885 general election, taking his seat in the House of Commons of the United Kingdom of Great Britain and Ireland.
 He was a member of the informal grouping, the "Bantry band" – a group of politicians who hailed from the Bantry Bay area.
 The Bantry Band was also disparagingly dubbed the "Pope's brass band".
-Its most famous member was Timothy Healy MP and included Timothy Harrington MP, sometime Lord Mayor of Dublin City – however, Harrington (unlike Healy and Murphy) was a Parnellite in the 1890s.
-(Tim Harrington MP was not the same individual as TR Harrington, who edited the Irish Independent from 1905–31, though they both came from the Bantry/Schull area in West Cork.)
+Its most famous member was Timothy Healy MP and included Timothy Harrington MP, sometime Lord Mayor of Dublin City – however, Harrington (unlike Murphy and, later, Healy) was a Parnellite in the 1890s.
+(Tim Harrington MP was not the same individual as TR Harrington, who edited the Irish Independent from 1905 to 1931, though they both came from the Bantry/Schull area in West Cork.)

 When the Irish Parliamentary Party split in 1890 over Charles Stewart Parnell's leadership, Murphy sided with the majority Anti-Parnellites.
 However, Dublin emerged as a Parnellite stronghold and in the bitter general election of 1892, Murphy lost his seat by over three to one to a Parnellite newcomer, William Field.

 Murphy was the principal financial backer of the "Healyite" newspapers the National Press and the Daily Nation.
 His support for Healy attracted the hostility of the majority anti-Parnellite faction led by John Dillon.
 He made two attempts to return to Parliament, at Kerry South in 1895 and Mayo North in 1900, but both were unsuccessful because of Dillonite opposition.